Photos Usage in Web Design Explained: Essential Facts, Tools and Tips

 Now let’s talk about the size of photos and images.
-It happens that while taking a lot of care about general appearance of web pages we forget about its main goal – to sell, to engage, to convert.
-Product pictures as well as background images can influence this process a lot.
+It happens that while taking a lot of care about the general appearance of web pages we forget about its main goal – to sell, to engage, to convert.
+Product pictures, as well as background images, can influence this process a lot.

 Millions of people all over the web use smartphones.
 These devices have much smaller screen resolution than desktop computers, so badly optimizes images can cover all the content or put it below the fold.
 Both options will reduce your conversion rates because they confuse first-time visitors and irritate regular ones.

-You can also use free offline image optimisers:
+You can also use free offline image optimizers:

 And the last thing that may sound a bit frustrating but it’s very important.
-Give yourself a trouble to answer the question: is the photo really helpful for clients or the design will still be good without it?
+Give yourself the trouble to answer the question about the photos usage in web design.
+Is the photo really helpful for clients or the design will still be good without it?
 If you clearly understand that the particular picture is not required, look for another option to communicate with people and to generate more leads.